Fidget-Spinner/Fidget-Spinner.github.io/_posts/2025-07-05-jit-reflections.md

+---
-# Reflections on 2 years of CPython's JIT Compiler: The good, the bad, the ugly
+title: Reflections on 2 years of CPython's JIT Compiler: The good, the bad, the ugly
+---

 This blog post includes my honest opinions on the CPython JIT.
 What I think we did well, what I think we could have done better.
 I'll also do some brief qualititative